|

 44. exponent

-a mathematical notation indicating the number of times a quantity is multiplied by itself
+notation of how many times to multiply a quantity by itself

 We ask them to think of peg mnemonics they have already learned, and we usually hear about HOMES to recall the names of the Great Lakes (Huron, Ontario, Michigan, Erie, and Superior), or Please Excuse My Dear Aunt Sally to remind them of the order of operations in mathematics (parenthesis, exponents, multiplication, division, addition, subtraction).